Darkwing Duck: Reboot

 On April 2, 2015, a rumor surfaced that Disney would be rebooting the series for a 2018 premiere on Disney XD.
 The report was debunked as an April Fools' prank.
 Instead, Darkwing Duck returned as a comic book published by Joe Books, which was released on April 27, 2016.

 A Darkwing Duck reboot is in development for Disney+.
 Seth Rogen and Evan Goldberg will executive produce the project via Point Grey Pictures.
 Tad Stones revealed that he is involved in the reboot series as a creative consultant.
 While Disney TVA employee Ben Siemon claimed in 2022 that it had been cancelled, Stones clarified in July 2024 that the reboot is still in development, albeit with the original writer's room having been disbanded a month prior.
 In March 2025, it was revealed that Cummings would reprise his role as Darkwing Duck for the reboot.

-In August 2025, Cummings confirmed that the show would actually be a revival series that would take place sometime after the events of the original show with him comparing it to The Dark Knight Returns since it featured an older Darkwing and Gosalyn.
+In August 2025, Cummings confirmed that the show would actually be a revival series that would take place sometime after the events of the original show, with him comparing it to The Dark Knight Returns since it featured an older Darkwing and Gosalyn.
 The actor also confirmed that it involved Darkwing deciding to resume his vigilantism after retiring for a long period of time.

+In March 2026, during an interview with Screen Rant, Cummings revealed that they had "recorded basically one offshoot so far" and confirmed executive producer Seth Rogen is actively involved as a "prime mover" on the project.

+In August 2026, in an interview with Collider, Cummings said that he will not reprise his role as Darkwing Duck and that it will be recast.
+He also said he recorded a pilot "several years ago", and that everyone "went nuts".

+In September 2026, the reboot was given a series order, with the premise following Darkwing as he enters an alternate reality where no one has heard of him.
+The voice cast includes Mark Hamill as Drake Mallard/Darkwing Duck, Seth Rogen as Launchpad McQuack, Lizzy Caplan as Gosalyn, Lilimar Hernandez as Duckie, Dan Stevens as Glade McTowers, Tiffany Shepis as Rosa, Kathryn Newton as Firecracker, Teo Briones as Timb, Tyler Dean Flores as Pondsy, Katie Rich as Officer Shanks and Nat Faxon as Officer Webb.
+Sean Tretta and Borja Peña Gorostegui serve as writers and executive producers on the series.